Teaching assistant (United Kingdom): Scotland

 In addition there is no HLTA status in Scotland and Classroom Assistants do not cover classes.

 Common progression routes

 Despite the many qualifications available for teaching assistants, many do not have any formal training, and instead build up experience over many years.
 Those that do study often choose the NVQ Level 2 and/or 3 qualification, as it is the most widely studied in the profession.

 Those that want to become a teaching assistant often come from nursery backgrounds and have qualifications in childcare.
 These are seen as good starting points for those new to the occupation.

 Professional publications

 Learning Support, a professional magazine for primary school teaching assistants, is published six times a year.

 Statistics

 University of Plymouth and the DfES, 2002

 A survey carried out by the University of Plymouth and DfES gives an outline of who usually takes the role of the teaching assistant.

 Gender

 97% are female, 3% are male.
+A Local Government Management Board (LGMB) survey found that, as of 1996, 99% of teaching assistants were female.